mbarlund/lotrt/readme.md

 ```
 ### Useage

 The Trivia object can be instantiated with an existing user or game ID.
-If none are provided new IDs will be generated for each and stored in SESSION.
+If none are provided new IDs will be generated for each and stored in session.
+The session keys are `$_SESSION['lotrt_user']` for the user ID and `$_SESSION['lotrt_game']` for the game ID.
 ```php
 $trivia = new \LOTRT\Trivia($_SESSION['lotrt_user'], $_SESSION['lotrt_game'])
 ```